Comparing Panelized vs. Modular Prefabricated Homes

-A “prefabricated home” is a house that is either partially or completely manufactured in a factory before being transported to a building site.
-If you’re shopping for a prefab home, you’ll likely be deciding between two types: Panelized or Modular construction.
-While both types are considered to be “prefabricated,” there are several key differences between panelized kit homes and modular homes:
+A "prefabricated home" is a house that is either partially or completely manufactured in a factory before being transported to a building site.
+If you’re shopping for one, you’ll likely be deciding between two types of prefab homes: Panelized or Modular.
+While both types are considered to be "prefabricated," there are several key differences between panelized house kits and modular homes:

 What are Panelized Prefabricated Homes?

-Panelized prefabricated house kits typically include a roof, wall panels, and floor systems that are all first assembled in a factory, then delivered to the home construction site.
-When building a panelized house kit, the foundation is laid first, then the panelized walls, floors, and roof that were manufactured off-site are put into place.
+A panelized house kit is a prefab home that typically includes a roof, wall panels, and floor systems that are all first assembled in a factory, then delivered to the construction site.
+When building a panelized house kit, the foundation is laid first.
+Afterwards, the panelized walls, floors, and roof that were manufactured off-site are put into place.

 Watch a small crew quickly build the walls of a panelized house kit

 Prefab kit homes from Mighty Small Homes, for example, use strong, factory-assembled Structural Insulated Panels (SIPs) that make them highly-efficient.
 These SIPs make our homes airtight, even giving them the ability to withstand hurricane-force winds.
 Our SIPs also make every Mighty Small Home 2-to-3 times more energy-efficient than traditionally-built homes.